 I enjoy the quiet romance of February in the garden.
 Here are some jobs you can be getting on with this month:

 Sweet peas are wonderfully cheery flowers to have, they are beautiful cut flowers, with a heavenly scent; I can’t be without them!
-You can get away with sowing Sweet Peas in March, but you can also sow Sweet Peas now.
+You can sow Sweet Peas this month and if you don’t get time this month, you can also sow Sweet Peas in March, too.
 I have never found any need to chip or soak sweet pea seeds to aid their germination.
 If you have trouble with mice, you can pre-soak your seeds for up to 24 hours in liquid paraffin to deter the mice, this works a treat!
 Sweet peas should be started off in tall containers which allow for their long roots: Rootrainers, the cardboard tubes from toilet rolls, or deep plastic pots all work well.
-I enjoy sowing a mix of colours; I always include Lathyrus odoratus ‘Gwendoline’ a beautiful rose pink, Lathyrus odoratus ‘Jilly’ a rich cream, and Lathyrus odoratus ‘Naomi Nazareth’ a pretty pale lilac-blue.
+I enjoy sowing a mix of colours; I always include Lathyrus odoratus ‘Gwendoline’, a beautiful rose pink, Lathyrus odoratus ‘Jilly’ a rich cream, and Lathyrus odoratus ‘Naomi Nazareth’ a pretty pale lilac-blue.
 These varieties are all highly scented, Spencer types with long stems and large, frilly flowers, which make them ideal for cutting.
-You’ll find more information about Sweet Peas in this article I wrote about my 2015 Sweet Pea Trial.
+Find more information about Sweet Pea varieties here and in my Sweet Pea section.

-If you would like to grow more plants beneficial to bees and other pollinating insects, now is a good time to sow Ageratum houstonianum, Calendula officinalis, Nigella damascena, Cosmos bipinnatus, Machaeranthera tanacetifolia, Verbena bonariensis, and Papaver rhoeas.
+If you would like to grow more plants beneficial to bees and other pollinating insects, now is a good time to sow: Ageratum houstonianum, Calendula officinalis, Nigella damascena ‘Double White’, Nigella damascena ‘Albion Green Pod’, Cosmos bipinnatus ‘Purity’, Cosmos bipinnatus ‘Cupcakes Blush’, Machaeranthera tanacetifolia, Verbena bonariensis, and Papaver rhoeas.

 Ornamental grasses and roses need pruning this month.
 Remove any old dead leaves from your rose plants, as well as any lurking around in the soil, and then feed your roses with a specially designed rose feed, and mulch with compost or well-rotted manure.